mwinfman/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 ### Setup the `cloud-native-app-labs` Repo
 1) Fork the labs repo to your account.
 Browse to: https://github.com/pivotal-enablement/cloud-native-app-labs.
 Then fork the repo.

+2) GitHub displays your new fork.
+Copy the HTTPS clone URL from your fork.

-2) Open a new terminal window.
+3) Open a new terminal window.
 Clone the following repo.
 This contains several applications used to demonstrate cloud native architectures.
 Get familiar with the sub directories.

 ```bash
 $ git clone <Your fork of the cloud-native-app-labs repo>